 The difference is there, but slight compared to the impact of your system’s other components.

 The phono preamp is just one component in your hi-fi system and it is nowhere near the most important.
 Your speakers and turntable both should command a much larger chunk of your hi-fi budget.
-You could (and perhaps should) spend 50 to 60% of your budget on speakers alone.
+You could (and perhaps should) spend 50 to 60 percent of your budget on speakers alone.
 But even if you have an entry-level hi-fi system, a dedicated phono preamp has the potential to make a dramatic difference.